jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 If you need to store stuff, consider using something like jclouds.
 Now you do not need to store.
 Disks are terrible.
 Who wants to write and program disks?
 Ugh!
-You know, it is a solved problem.
+It is a solved problem.
 So as soon as you get to the "Oh, I need to put something somewhere," plug in something like jclouds or anything.
 You can roll your own, whatever.

 It has to make sense for your thing.
 But make it so that somebody does not say, "Oh, I am taking you on, and I am taking on the fact